 “Jimmy T, eh.
 Good for him.
 He always had a good sense of humor.”

 The Computer beeped an indication of completion as Patrick stared out his window at the streaks created by the warp fields.
 “Proceed,” Patrick replied.

-"Edmund Fitzgerald was a prominent Statesmen from Milwaukee, Wisconsin.
-A iron ore vessel was commissioned in his name.
-The Edmund Fitzgerald sank in Lake Superior November 10, 1975, killing all 29 aboard.
-A song was written about it, but is not available in Federation Libraries."
+“Edmund Fitzgerald was a prominent Statesmen from Milwaukee, Wisconsin.
+An iron ore vessel was commissioned in his name.
+The Edmund Fitzgerald sank in Lake Superior on November 10, 1975, killing all 29 aboard.
+A song was written about it, but is not available in Federation Libraries.”

 Patrick Pulled out a 20th Century earth book.
 “Edmund Fitzgerald… sinking, no, how bout wreck of.
 Here we go, Gordon Lightfoot.”